Naereen/slides/2018_12__Four_useful_and_various_tools_as_a_Christmas_gift__GouTP_at_CentraleSupelec/README.md

 ## 2. Offline documentation browser

-## 3. Reformating Matlab figures

-## 4. Compressing PNG, JPEG and PDF
+## 3. Compressing PNG, JPEG and PDF

-## 5. Tools to write easily in a foreign language
+## 4. Tools to write easily in a foreign language

 ### Please :pray:
 Ask questions and interrupt us if you want!